City Code Chapter

 3.127.030 Organization.

-- The Bureau of Portland Fire and Police Disability and Retirement shall be directly responsible to its Board of Trustees and to the Mayor.
-Pursuant to Chapter 5 of the Charter, the FPDR Board shall have the powers listed in Section 5-202 of the Charter.
+The Bureau of Portland Fire and Police Disability and Retirement will be directly responsible to its Board of Trustees and to the Mayor.
+Pursuant to Chapter 5 of the Charter, the FPDR Board will have the powers listed in Section 5-202 of the Charter.
 Other bureaus may provide FPDR with necessary information and assistance in accordance with Chapter 5 of the Charter and include, but are not limited to, Portland Fire & Rescue, the Bureau of Police, and the Bureau of Human Resources.

 3.127.040 Administrator's Powers and Duties.

-- B. Be responsible for administering the terms of the FPDR plan;
+- B. Be responsible for administering the terms of the FPDR Plan;

 - C. Serve as the principle administrator of the FPDR plan and have the power to initially approve or deny claims filed with the FPDR and to subsequently suspend, reduce or terminate benefits as provided in Charter Chapter 5;